isaiah-v/jenkins-image/README.md

 # jenkins-image

-Installs:
- * Docker Cli

-Notes
- - The CLI version installed should match the host engine's version number.
-To list the available version:
-   - Note the host machine's version number: `docker --verson`
-   - Build and run the jenkins image: `./build.sh && ./run.sh`
-   - List the available version from the container: `docker exec Jenkins apt-cache madison docker-ce-cli`
-   - Edit the Dockerfile and update the DOCKER_VERSION variable with the correct version from the container
+### What does this image add?
-   - Rebuild
+ - Healthcheck
- - I've noticed strange behavor referencing the Docker-Desktop instance of dockerd
+ - Everything needed to install the docker-cli

+### Notes

+This image is configured to install the docker-cli; however, it doesn't actually perform the installation.
+The version of docker-cli you aim to install should match the version of Docker present on the host machine.
+Therefore, the docker-cli ought to be installed after deployment.
+For guidance, refer to the run.sh script.

-Known Issues:
+### Known Issues:
  - The container is using the root user.
 I haven’t figured out how to use the host’s dockerd socket with the `jenkins` user.